LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 # Data-Science-Assignments
 Repository for the Data Science learning track to host assignments.

-Find powerpoints and helpful resources [here](https://1drv.ms/u/s!AslM4j-peps4jSoXGzGpBKU5ShMY?e=RhOuft) Find a great quick python reference here: https://www.w3schools.com/python/
+Find powerpoints and helpful resources [here.](https://1drv.ms/u/s!AslM4j-peps4jSoXGzGpBKU5ShMY?e=RhOuft)
+<br>Find a great quick python reference here: https://www.w3schools.com/python/

+### Homework tips
 *Think ‘process’ not ‘product’.
 The goal is to learn.
 The goal is not to hand in a perfect assignment.*

 *Skim your homework assignment BEFORE you do the readings.
 It will help focus your attention!*